vern4268/example-insurance-be/README.md

 ## Swagger UI is supported

 1. Append `/swagger` to the url to access the Swagger API documentation.
-2. Login using the `/auth/login` API as either a user or admin by specifying the role in the body.
+2. Login using the login API as either a user or admin by specifying the role in the body.
 3. Copy the auth token generated and authorize with Swagger.
 4. Call API.